uscreen/dev-repo/README.md

 - `repo install` command to install from git & npm
 - `repo list` command to give some status info
-- integration tests covering most (all?) use cases
+- integration tests covering most (not all) use cases
+- another optional flag to also `git fetch` befores list

 ### v0.0.0